faiaz-halim/local-env/terraform/modules/eks/README.md

 }
 ```

-Of course.
-Here is the professionally formatted Markdown for the Inputs and Outputs tables, ready to be pasted directly into your `README.md` file.

-This format is clean, easy to read, and uses code formatting (` `` `) for variable names and values, which is a standard best practice for technical documentation.

----

-### Usage

 Here is a basic example of how to use the module to deploy a production-ready EKS cluster.
 The module requires you to provide your existing network infrastructure (VPC and Subnets).

 ```hcl